“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “Scabby!”
 Rylan patted the fleshy side of the terapede.

 An opening split along its exterior with a sticky, squelching sound.
 A tongue-like ramp extended to allow them in.
-Of all the terapedes still roaming the city, Scabby was the furthest past retirement.
+Of all the terapedes still roaming the city, Scabby appeared furthest past retirement.

 “I think it’s cute she’s still pluggin’ along,” he said as they strode up the pliable ramp into the humid interior.

-Both he and Elren raised their wrists to display thin metal bracelets.
-His band buzzed with a chime and a tinny voice saying, ‘Payment withdrawn.’
+Both their bands buzzed with a chime and a tinny voice saying, “Payment withdrawn.”

 The doors zippered shut again with a slurping finality.
 Green pustules along the floor illuminated the surreal space.
 Rylan quickly pulled his hood tight as two rows of orifices overhead began to cough mucus, splattering them.
 Flesh drew back to show gray tongues and teeth inside each.

-With a rattling chorus in Old Aedelric, the terapede said, “Welc-me to LifeLine, Stella Carver, Markus Null.
+With a rattling chorus in Old Aedelric, the terapede said, “Welc-me to LifeLine.
 T-is is th- green l-ine, bo-und for axis cour-t.”
 The mouths coughed again, spraying more fluid.
 “Stops one, four, eight, twelve, thirteen, eighteen, and twenty are currently unavailable.
 We apologize for the inconvenience.
 Please brace yourself for acceleration.”

 Rylan and Elren grabbed one of the bony posts along the floor.